Checkmarx/JS-SCP/src/input-validation/numbers.md

 ```

 **Note**: [`Number.isInteger`][11] returns `false` for `Infinity`/`-Infinity`.
-User's age upper limit was omitted for code sample biefness.
+User's age upper limit was omitted for code sample briefness.

 Now that we've received a validation error it may look safe but...
 What if user provides his age using hexadecimal base (at least he will look